varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 Schematic of the function call tree for the recursive implementation of the `fibonacci` function with $n=4$.
 ```
 ````

+(content:references:data-structure-rep-tree)=
 #### Representation of Trees
 Trees can be implemented in a variety of ways.
 Suppose we're interested in a k-ary tree $\mathcal{T}$ where each node has $k$-children.
-Two of the most common representations are {ref}`content:references:array-rep-tree` and {ref}`content:references:adj-rep-tree`.
+Two of the most common representations are Array-based and Adjacency list representations.

-(content:references:array-rep-tree)=
-##### Array-based tree representations
 In an array-based representation of a tree, each node is assigned an index in an array that stores the tree data.
 Consider a 3-ary (ternary) tree describing possible prices for a commodity as a function of time ({prf:ref}`example-ternary-price-model-array`):

 ````{prf:example} Ternary commodity price tree array-representation
 :label: example-ternary-price-model-array